OKR Planning: 12 Tips for Small Businesses

 #4 - Keep OKRs Specific and Time-Bounded

-There is a natural inclination to lean toward more open-ended OKRs because it seems less daunting and afford a level of flexibility that many people prefer.
-In the past, we would make OKRs that were broad, such as “complete Project X,” which is both fairly general and not time-specific.
+In the past, we would make OKRs that were broad, such as “complete Project X,” which is not time-specific.
 With goals like that, we found that there wasn't enough direction and thus less guidance to complete them.

 #5 - OKRs Are For Everyone

-With traditional goal-setting techniques, team leaders and managers tend to take most of the control of the goals and progress.
 When we first started using OKRs we naturally tended toward that traditional approach, but quickly found it did not work.
-That was because in order for OKRs to be effective, every person—not just the company executives—needs to be invested in the achievement of KRs.
+For OKRs to be effective, every person—not just the company executives—needs to be invested in the achievement of Key Results.

 #6 - Plan Across Teams

 In the past, when it came to OKR planning and development, each team would create their quarterly goals in a vacuum.
 They would plan their quarter based on what they felt was most important.
-While there isn’t inherently anything wrong with that thought process, it ended up hindering the company as a whole as teams tackled different issues rather than focusing on overlapping goals for the company.

 #7 - Make Sure Everyone Is Using The Same OKR Tracker

 Initially, we had teams working across many different platforms—some in Asana, some in a spreadsheet, some in a document, etc. This resulted in teams focusing solely on their OKRs rather than the company-wide goals.
-Additionally, this also required teams to set up extra meetings and communication channels if they needed updates from one another.
+This also required teams to set up extra meetings and communication channels if they needed updates from one another.

 #8 - Meet Regularly and Often (We Suggest Weekly)